khoj-ai/khoj/README.md

 These are the general setup instructions for Khoj.

 - Make sure [python](https://realpython.com/installing-python/) (version 3.10 or lower) and [pip](https://pip.pypa.io/en/stable/installation/) are installed on your machine
-- Check the [Khoj.el Readme](https://github.com/debanjum/khoj/tree/master/src/interface/emacs#Setup) to setup Khoj with Emacs
+- Check the [Khoj.el Readme](https://github.com/debanjum/khoj/tree/master/src/interface/emacs#Setup) to setup Khoj with Emacs<br />
+  Its simpler as it can skip the server *install*, *run* and *configure* step below.
 - Check the [Khoj Obsidian Readme](https://github.com/debanjum/khoj/tree/master/src/interface/obsidian#Setup) to setup Khoj with Obsidian<br />
-  Its simpler as it can skip the configure step below.
+  Its simpler as it can skip the *configure* step below.

 ### 1. Install